 The 10 Worst States for Retirement – 2012

 Three new states made our list this year: Vermont, Minnesota, and Maine.
 That means that 3 states were lucky enough to leave the list: Ohio (low property and income taxes), Nevada (in terrible financial shape but no income tax and low property taxes), California (bad financial shape and high property taxes, but almost no income tax on our prototypical couple, plus a great climate).
 The additions and subtractions do not necessarily mean that these states got worse or better since last year; that probably has more to do with the changes from our new rating factors.
 And, since the data is always trailing, the ratings might not be a perfect reflection of today’s reality.

 2. Illinois.
-Illinois (along with Nevada) faces serious economic troubles.
-Its pension funding, deficit spending, unemployment, and foreclosure rates are among the worst of any states.
+Illinois and Nevada are the 2 states in the most economic trouble.
+Illinois’s pension funding, deficit spending, unemployment, and foreclosure rates are among the worst of any states.
 The state began to address its problems last year when it raised income tax rates.
-Although Illinois does not tax most pension or social security, other earnings and investment income are taxed at a fairly high rate thanks to its 5% flat tax rate.
+Although Illinois does not tax most pension or social security, other earnings and investment income is taxed at a fairly high rate thanks to its 5% flat tax rate.

 3. Rhode Island.
 The Ocean State has severely underfunded pension/health liabilities and budget deficits.
 It has the 5th highest median property taxes paid.
 Our prototypical couple would face much higher income taxes here than they would in most other states.
-It does have some great places to live like in the bustling city of Providence, or along its extensive coastline and numerous bays and harbors in towns like Westerly.
+It does have some great places to live, thanks to its extensive coastline and numerous bays and harbors.